Peter Davies, Mayor of Doncaster

 Davies now finds himself, in the delighted eyes of his party’s founder at least, the “Boris Johnson of the North”.
 Having garlanded praise on him from the off, the Daily Mail helpfully notes that the Labour Party “created Peter Davies”, not from his past membership of the party but from its behaviour in the town which it had long took for granted but failed to deliver for local people.
 As many have noted, cutting his salary and giving up the municipal limousine is not sufficient alone to turn around Doncaster’s problems, with its shameful record in child safety (the council was subjected to national government intervention in 2009 following a higher than average number of deaths in the town through abuse or neglect) and having secured the poorest grade in the country among local authorities inspected by the Audit Commission.

-In fact, the Audit Commission has since taken such a dim view of the council's poor performance that it has subjected the entire local authority to a governance probe, the first in England for several years, which may recommend that central government directly intervenes in the running of the council's services.
+In fact, the Audit Commission took such a dim view of the council's poor performance that it has subjected the entire local authority to a governance probe, the first in England for several years, which later recommended that central government directly intervened in the running of the council's services.
 Relations between Davies and the council could be described as parlous at best, with the council voting down his budget and blocking his choice of chief executive at the first opportunity.
 Despite the publicity his election subsequently provided, a February 2010 survey by the BBC in the town revealed that 87% of those interviewed couldn't name the mayor and almost two-thirds felt the mayoral system should be scrapped.
+The central government taskforce to turn the council around insisted that the inexperienced Davies took counsel from a mentor.

 Mayors from outside the political mainstream, not only Davies but Hartlepool’s thrice-elected mayor Stuart Drummond, give the opponents of their introduction in the UK a handy prop for their argument, but this in itself is ignorant of the factors which often see them elected, namely the failure of the main parties to engage and deliver.
 The mundane task of actually making local government work is not something the headline-chasers of Fleet Street are quick to recognise however.